-Anacondas are dreaded and feared by individuals.
+Anacondas are dreaded and feared by many people.
 These creatures belong to the aquatic boa species, which is further classified under snakes.
-The anaconda is the world’s largest snake, and has been in the news all thanks to two Hollywood hits (Anaconda and Anaconda-2) that painted them in a completely different light.
+The anaconda is the world's largest snake, and it has been in the news all thanks to two Hollywood hits (Anaconda and Anaconda 2) that painted them in a completely different light.

 Their habitats are found in the depths of forests and swampy areas.
-Well, although these snakes seem menacing, perhaps it may come as a surprise, their numbers are on a rapid decline.
-No matter how fearsome they may appear, these creatures are unique in their own way.
-Here, we shall take a look at what do anacondas eat, and know more about this mighty snake.
+Although these snakes seem menacing, their numbers are actually on a rapid decline, which may come as a surprise.
+No matter how fearsome they appear, these creatures are unique in their own way.
+Let's take a closer look at what anacondas eat, and learn more about this mighty snake.

 Anaconda Diet